nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to add a contact
 2. JJIMY adds the contact

+    Use case ends.

 **Extensions**

-*1a.
+* 1a.
 JIMMY detects duplicate

- *1a1.
+	* 1a1.
 JIMMY shows an error message
-	Use case ends

     Use case ends.